Common marketing roles in a SaaS company

 Medium-sized SaaS companies have more customers than small businesses and can afford to employ a few more people on their marketing teams than smaller businesses.
 They also outsource marketing more.

-However, they cannot hire enough people to warrant getting multiple people for specific roles, such as account managers or customer success managers (CSMs).
+They enjoy the benefits of outsourcing marketing because they cannot hire enough people to warrant getting multiple people for specific roles, such as account managers or customer success managers (CSMs).

 Most companies of this size use a hybrid approach of B2B marketing team structure, where one person at the top oversees all aspects of marketing but doesn’t necessarily have the time or specialized skills to do everything themselves.